Logius-standaarden/API-Design-Rules/DesignRules.md

                </tr>
             </tbody>
          </table>
-         <p>In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity <a href="https://www.w3.org/TR/SRI/">SRI</a>.
+         <p>In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity [[[SRI]]].
 When using third-party hosted contents, e.g. using a Content Delivery Network, this is even more relevant.
 While this is primarily a client implementation concern, it may affect the API when it is not strictly segregated or for example when shared supporting libraries are offered.
       </dd>
       <dt>Implications</dt>
       <dd>